Why Does My Water Smell Like Rotten Eggs?

 How Does Sulfur Get in Your Water in the First Place?

+If there’s a smell of rotten eggs coming from your cold water, too, then the sulfur reducing bacteria could be in the groundwater, well, plumbing system or water softener.
 Pollution of your municipal water source is another possible cause of the smell.
 There are many sources of drinking water pollution, from runoff into rivers to naturally occurring contaminants, which often aren’t filtered by basic water treatment.

-Is Sulfuric Water Safe to Drink?
+Is Water Containing Sulfates and Sulfides Safe to Drink?

 Health Impacts of Sulfur in Water